-Maximum: Level II (see page 10)
+Maximum: Level II (see page 9)

-- B. Alcohol \RO: Alcohol Possession, \RO: Use of Alcoholic Beverages: A student shall not possess, use or be under the influence of alcohol on school property or at a school function.
-For distribution of alcohol see Rule 28E2. - C. Marijuana UB: Under the influence of controlled substances, \RO: Possession of Controlled Substance -Marijuana, RO: Possession of vaping device-CS/THC, RO: Use of vaping device-CS/THC, UB: Possession of vaping device-Cannabinoid, UB: Use of vaping device-Cannabinoid: A student shall not possess, use or be under the influence of THC, THC-derived products, or marijuana on school property or at a school function.
-"Marijuana" is defined to also include synthetic cannabinoids, marijuana derived products and substances intended to mimic the effects of marijuana.
-Possession of large amounts or of more than one individually wrapped package of marijuana will be deemed to be a violation of Rule 28E2. - D. Paraphernalia: UB: Possession of chemical or drug paraphernalia: A student shall not use, possess, sell, attempt to sell, or distribute any drug related paraphernalia including but not limited to: rolling papers, cigar wrappers, vaping/dab devices, hookah devices, bongs, pipes, or any item intended for the use, storage, or distribution of alcohol, tobacco-derived products, marijuana or other drugs.
-If the paraphernalia being sold contains an illegal or controlled substance, it should be coded under 28 E2.
+- B. Alcohol: A student shall not possess, use or be under the influence of alcohol on school property or at a school function.
+For distribution of alcohol see Rule 28E2. - C. Cannabis Sativa: A student shall not possess, use or be under the influence of cannabis sativa on school property or at a school function.
+Cannabis sativa is defined to also include synthetic cannabis sativa, cannabis sativa derived products and substances intended to mimic the effects of cannabis sativa.
+Possession of large amounts or of more than one individually wrapped package of cannabis sativa will be deemed to be a violation of Rule 29E2. - D. Paraphernalia: A student shall not use, possess, sell, attempt to sell, or distribute any drug related paraphernalia including but not limited to: rolling papers, cigar wrappers, vaping/dab devices, hookah devices, bongs, pipes, or any item intended for the use, storage, or distribution of alcohol, tobacco-derived products, marijuana or other drugs.
+If the paraphernalia being sold contains an illegal or controlled substance, it should be coded under 29E2.